alphagov/govuk-design-system/src/styles/page-template/index.md

 {% call(options) nunjucksOptions("Add a Service Navigation component") %}
 {%- call addNunjucksOption(options, 'serviceName', 'Variable') -%}
 Renders a Service Navigation with the given `serviceName` if present.
-If you need to add navigation items, you’ll need to [replace the default Service Navigation with your own](#govukservicenavigation-block)
+If you need to add navigation items, you’ll need to [replace the default Service Navigation with your own](#govukservicenavigation-block).
 {%- endcall %}

 {%- call addNunjucksOption(options, 'govukServiceNavigation', 'Block') -%}